 The tonnage of an Electric Log Splitter

 A tonnage is a unit of measurement for the force required to split logs.

 Electric log splitters are an excellent option for splitting logs that are less than 24 inches in length and 12 inches in diameter.
 It’s normal to see models with a 5 to 10 tonnes force rating.
 At the same time, more powerful splitters are also available on the market.

 Several factors influence the tonnage you’ll require for an electric log splitter.
 These include:

 Wood hardness is a measure of how hard a wood is.

 Consider the size and density of the logs you intend to split.
-Then, select a tonnage appropriate for your logs and your budget requirements.
+Then, select a cargo appropriate for your logs and your budget requirements.
 Generally speaking, the higher the tonnage rating of a log splitter, the more expensive the log splitter will be.

 Electric Log Splitter Performance Specifications

 When shopping for log splitters (electric), you’ll most likely find a rating for the time it takes to split a log—cycle time measured in seconds rather than minutes.
-The cycle-time is when it takes for the ram to extend and then return to its starting position fully.
+The cycle time is when it takes for the ram to extend and then return to its starting position fully.